openebs/openebs/k8s/upgrades/0.8.2-0.9.0/README.md

 ## Step 1: Checking the OpenEBS current version.

-#### Please make sure that current OpenEBS version is 0.8.2 before proceeding to
+#### Please make sure that current OpenEBS version is 0.8.2 before proceeding to step 2.
-step 2.

 ## Step 2: Upgrade the OpenEBS Operator

 ### Upgrading OpenEBS Operator CRDs and Deployments

-The upgrade steps vary depending on the way OpenEBS was installed, select one of the following:
+The upgrade steps vary depending on the way OpenEBS was installed.
+Select one of the following based on your installation:

 #### Install/Upgrade using kubectl (using openebs-operator.yaml )

 **The sample steps below will work if you have installed openebs without modifying the default values in openebs-operator.yaml.
-If you have customized it for your cluster, you will have to download the 0.8.2 openebs-operator.yaml and customize it again**
+If you have customized it for your cluster, you have to download the 0.9.0 openebs-operator.yaml and customize it again**

 ```
 #Upgrade to 0.9.0 OpenEBS Operator